zigpy/bellows/README.md

  - Telegesis ETRX357USB-LRS (Note!
 This first have to be [flashed with other EmberZNet firmware](https://github.com/walthowd/husbzb-firmware))
  - Telegesis ETRX357USB-LRS+8M (Note!
 This first have to be [flashed with other EmberZNet firmware](https://github.com/walthowd/husbzb-firmware))

+### Warning about Zigbee to WiFi bridges

+ZHA requires a robust connection between the zigpy radio library and the serial port of the Zigbee radio.
+With solutions such as _ITEAD Sonoff ZBBridge_ or a Ser2Net serial proxy connection over a WiFi network it is expected to see `NCP entered failed state.
+Requesting APP controller restart` in the logs.
+This is a normal part of the operation and indicates there was a drop in communication which caused packet loss to occurred between the zigpy radio library and the Zigbee radio.
+The use of serial network proxies/bridges/servers over WiFi is therefore not recommended when wanting a stable Zigbee environment in ZHA.

 ## Firmware requirement

 bellows requires that the Zigbee adapter/board/module is pre-flashed/flashed with compatible firmware with EmberZNet PRO Zigbee Stack that uses the standard Silicon Labs EZSP (EmberZNet Serial Protocol) APIs for ASH or SPI protocols over a serial interface.